daronphang/coding_resources/javascript/node_js.md

 Redis

-npm init                      Creates package.json file in root directory of application.
-                              Functions similarly to requirements.txt where packages in dependencies will be installed. npm install express           Installs in current directory npm install -g express        g stands for globally npm install -g live-server    Type live-server in terminal to run
+npm init                      Creates package.json file in root directory of application. npm install                   Functions similarly to requirements.txt where packages in package.json dependencies will be installed. npm install express           Installs in current directory npm install -g express        g stands for globally npm install -g live-server    Type live-server in terminal to run